The Beatles Anthology: Collage

-The three album covers, when laid side-by-side, become one long painted collage of various peeling posters and album covers representing the different stages of the Beatles' career.
-This was the work of Klaus Voormann, who also created the album cover for Revolver in 1966.
+When laid side-by-side, the album covers of the first three compilations become a single collage of various peeling posters and album covers representing the different stages of the Beatles' career.
+The artwork was created by Alfons Kiefer and Klaus Voormann, who also created the album cover for Revolver in 1966.
 The Anthology covers required Voormann to recreate elements of his cover for Revolver within the collage.
 During the music video for "Free as a Bird", the Anthology collage appears as posters on a shop window as the camera pans quickly across the street.
-The design also adorned the VHS, laserdisc and DVD releases, again to be properly encountered by laying the cases side by side.
-Upon the release of Anthology 3, HMV stores made available a limited edition cardboard sleeve designed to hold all three CD volumes of which each side of the sleeve make up half of the collage.
+The design also adorned the VHS, laserdisc, and DVD releases, which also allowed the complete image to be shown by placing the cases side-by-side.
+Upon the release of Anthology 3, HMV stores released a limited edition cardboard sleeve designed to hold all three CD volumes, with each side of the sleeve making up half of the collage.

 Digital release and Anthology Highlights

 All three albums were made digitally available on the iTunes Store on 14 June 2011, alongside a new Anthology Highlights album which featured a selection of tracks from all three albums and reached number 184 on Billboard's United States Top Current Albums chart.